arangodb/docs/3.10/arangosearch-performance.md

 By default, rows are actually enumerated for a precise count.
 In some cases, an estimate might be good enough, however.
-You can set `countApproximate` to `"cost"` for a cost based approximation.
+You can set `countApproximate` to `"cost"` for a cost-based approximation.
 It does not enumerate rows and returns an approximate result with O(1) complexity.
 It gives a precise result if the `SEARCH` condition is empty or if it contains a single term query only (e.g. `SEARCH doc.field == "value"`), the usual eventual consistency